neko-suki/CarND-Advanced-Lane-Lines/writeup.md

 * Compute the camera calibration matrix and distortion coefficients given a set of chessboard images.
 * Apply a distortion correction to raw images.
-* Use color transforms, gradients, etc., to create a thresholded binary image.
+* Use color transforms, gradients, etc., to create a thresholder binary image.
 * Apply a perspective transform to rectify binary image ("birds-eye view").
 * Detect lane pixels and fit to find the lane boundary.
 * Determine the curvature of the lane and vehicle position with respect to center.